Son of former Libyan ruler Gaddafi runs for president | Politics

 Son of former Libyan ruler Gaddafi runs for president

-Gaddafi is one of the most prominent - and controversial - figures expected to run for president, a list that also includes eastern military commander Khalifa Haftar, Prime Minister Abdulhamid al-Dbeibah, and parliament speaker Aguila Saleh.
-However, while his name is one of the best known in Libya, and though he once played a major role in shaping policy before the 2011 NATO-backed uprising that destroyed his family's regime, he has barely been seen for a decade.
+Gaddafi is one of the most prominent - and controversial - figures expected to run for president, a list that https://www.reuters.com/world/africa/libya-register-election-candidates-monday-2021-11-07 also includes eastern military commander Khalifa Haftar, Prime Minister Abdulhamid al-Dbeibah and parliament speaker Aguila Saleh.
+But while his name is one of the best known in Libya, and though he once played a major role in shaping policy before the 2011 NATO-backed uprising that destroyed his family's regime, he has barely been seen for a decade.

+The only public sight of him that his fellow Libyans have had since he was captured during the fighting in 2011 was when he appeared via videolink before a Tripoli court that sentenced him to death for war crimes.
+Despite that ruling, he never left the mountainous Zintan region, beyond the writ of the Tripoli authorities, where his captors later allowed him to go free.

 AMBITIONS Just over a decade later, Saif al-Islam is now something of a cipher for Libyans.
 The Zintan fighters kept him for years out of public sight and his views on the crisis are not known.